/ ComfyUI / Fixing ComfyUI's Red Box Hell - The Definitive Troubleshooting Guide for Missing Nodes, Broken Workflows & Common Errors 2025

 This is the most common red box scenario and the easiest to fix.

-Why Workflows Have Missing Nodes: Creators build workflows using custom nodes from their installations, share the workflow without documenting dependencies, assume everyone has the same extensions installed, or use cutting-edge nodes not yet widely adopted.
+Why Workflows Have Missing Nodes: Creators build workflows using custom nodes from their installations, share the workflow without documenting dependencies, assume everyone has the same extensions installed, or use modern nodes not yet widely adopted.

 The 2025 Behavior Change: Recent ComfyUI versions changed missing node behavior.
 Previously, workflows with missing nodes loaded anyway with red indicators.
 Now, missing nodes trigger a prompt window offering to install them immediately.